oclaussen/frebby/README.md

 At its core, frebby is just a very simple ruby script without dependencies.
 In theory, it is enough to just download the [main file](bin/frebby) and put it anywhere in your `$PATH`.
-However, there are more convenient options
+However, this won't get you the additional customization options.
+Instead there are more convenient options available:
-available:

-Usually, you will want to install frebby directly from rubygems:
+Usually you will want to install frebby directly from rubygems:

 ```bash
 gem install frebby